Combination of air and sea freight: Multi Modal freight

 In other words, the key functions of the two terminologies are the same, but the differentiation lies in the contract and the responsibility of the movement.

-Is the movement of cargo from origin to destination and several modes of transport are used with each time a specific transport provider or responsible entity, each with its own independent contract?
+Is the movement of cargo from origin to destination and several modes of transport are used each time.
+A specific transport provider or responsible entity, each with its own independent contract?
 Several carriers have contracted to make a single trip.